-NATIONAL COUNCIL OF INSURANCE LEGISLATORS (NCOIL) MARKET CONDUCT SURVEILLANCE MODEL LAW
+NATIONAL COUNCIL OF INSURANCE LEGISLATORS (NCOIL)

+MARKET CONDUCT SURVEILLANCE MODEL LAW

-\Adopted by the NCOIL Executive Committee on November 11, 2006.
+Adopted by the NCOIL Executive Committee on November 11, 2006.
 Readopted by the NCOIL Executive Committee on November 20, 2011 and November 20, 2016.
+Amendments adopted by the Executive Committee on March 8, 2020.